soarlab/FPTaylor/REFERENCE.md

 3. `exp` exponent
 4. `log` logarithm

-Other transcendental functions will be added to **FPTaylor** soon.
-Transcendental functions may be not supported by some optimization backends of **FPTaylor**.
+Other transcendental functions will be added to FPTaylor soon.
+Transcendental functions may be not supported by some optimization backends of FPTaylor.
 The default optimization backend (interval branch and bound, `bb`) supports all operations.

 ## Rounding